-Passionate about productivity at a macro level, Neil is an active advocate of economic growth and the creation of public value.
-He provides tangible advice to global technology companies and all levels of government, with a focus on practical ways to leverage data for social and economic outcomes.
+Neil is passionate about productivity at a macro level and is an active advocate of economic growth and the creation of public and shareholder value.
+Neil is known for his no-nonsense advice with a focus on practical ways to leverage data for social and economic benefit.

 Neil is the founder and chair of information and data management firm GWI, growing the business from his kitchen table into the respected national professional services company it is today.

 As a passionate advocate for open and transparent government, Neil is a founding director of Community Data, a specialist in powering a more effective and accountable government.
 With his comprehensive understanding of data, Neil knows that assembling these into meaningful insights for decision making is a critical enabler for better government.

 Working alongside all levels of industry and government, Neil has had a particular focus driving civic innovation and smart community strategies at the local government level, helping to grow Australia’s regional economies from the outback to the coast.